Discover the story of Kids in Museums: how and why we were founded and how our organisation has developed over the years.

 In March 2003, journalist Dea Birkett and her two year old son visit the Aztecs exhibition at the Royal Academy.
 When young River shouts “Monster!
 Monster!” at a statue of Eagle Man, the family are thrown out.

 Dea reports her family’s experience in her Guardian column.
 Hundreds of families write in to say they’re fed up with feeling unwelcome in Britain’s museums and galleries.

-The Kids in Museums campaign is launched and is led by Dea for 15 years until March 2018.
+The Kids in Museums campaign is launched and is led by Dea for 15 years until she steps down and leaves the organisation in March 2018.